wormholer/KAP-manual/en/install/check_env.en.md

 ​	`kap.storage.columnar.spark-conf.spark.executor.extraJavaOptions`

-Finally, check-spark.sh will retrieve yarn resource manager's information, in order to inspect the spark executor's configurations in kylin.properties, also give the reasonable suggestions.
+Finally, "check-spark.sh" will retrieve yarn resource manager's information, in order to inspect the spark executor's configurations in kylin.properties, also give the reasonable suggestions.